The Ridgeway Hospital

 Car parking

-Hernias can occur when the internal tissue pushes through a weakness in the muscle wall.
-Apart from noticing the lump or swelling, you may have no further symptoms.
+Hernias happen when internal tissue pushes through a weak spot in the muscle wall.
+You might notice a lump or swelling, but not everyone experiences pain or other symptoms.

-Our general surgeons specialise in all types of hernia, including:
+Our team specialises in all types of hernia, including:

 General surgery also deals with issues with the gastrointestinal tract (GI tract).
 This encompasses a wide range of organs and is broken down as follows: